OsmosysSoftware/dev-standards/docker-setups/angular-docker.md

 - This document covers the basic setup of a Docker environment for an Angular application, including Dockerfile creation, Docker Compose setup, and database configuration.

-- Dockerization for this example is done on app built on Angular version 17.1.0
+- Dockerization is done on an app built on Angular version 17.1.0

 - This document also covers Dockerization for apps built on Angular version 16 and below.